vectorgrp/sil-kit/docs/simulation/simulation.rst

 **System monitor:**
 To observe the state transitions of other participants, users first need to retrieve the |SystemMonitorAPI| interface via :cpp:func:`GetSystemMonitor()<ib::mw::IParticipant::GetSystemMonitor()>`.
-Afterwards, they can register a participant status callback via :cpp:func:`RegisterParticipantStatusHandler()<ib::mw::sync::ISystemMonitor::RegisterParticipantStatusHandler()>`
+Afterwards, they can register a participant status callback via :cpp:func:`AddParticipantStatusHandler()<ib::mw::sync::ISystemMonitor::AddParticipantStatusHandler()>`
-In addition, users can register a callback for changes of the overall system state via :cpp:func:`RegisterSystemStateHandler()<ib::mw::sync::ISystemMonitor::RegisterSystemStateHandler()>`.
+In addition, users can register a callback for changes of the overall system state via :cpp:func:`AddSystemStateHandler()<ib::mw::sync::ISystemMonitor::AddSystemStateHandler()>`.
 The system state corresponds to the earliest state of all required participants.
 For example, two Participants A and B are required.
 A is in state :cpp:enumerator:`ReadyToRun<ib::mw::sync::ParticipantState::ReadyToRun>` and B is in :cpp:enumerator:`Running<ib::mw::sync::ParticipantState::Running>`, then the system state would be :cpp:enumerator:`ReadyToRun<ib::mw::sync::SystemState::ReadyToRun>` (as Running follows ReadyToRun).